formaldemography/working_group/index.md

 ## Welcome

-The Formal Demography Working Group aims to bring together formal demography scholars and those interested in formal demography to discuss recent work, ideas, and collaborations.
+The Formal Demography Working Group aims to bring together formal demography scholars and those interested in formal demography to discuss recent and classic work, new ideas, and to foster collaborations.
 We meet virtually each month with meetings tentatively scheduled for the last Friday in every month.

 ### Sign-up